aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/code-comparison-aspose-words-apache-poi/open-existing-documents-in-apache-poi-and-aspose-words/_index.md

 ﻿---
-title: Open Existing Documents in Apache POI and Aspose.Words
+title: Open Existing Documents in Apache POI and Aspose.Words – Aspose.Words for Java
+articleTitle: Open Existing Documents in Apache POI and Aspose.Words
+linktitle: Open Existing Documents in Apache POI and Aspose.Words
 description: "Aspose.Words for Java allows you to open an existing document easily and fast instead of using Apache POI."
 type: docs
 weight: 50